Ayushi20-19/ApiDesk/README.md

 7- Click on load unpacked button on top left, and upload the build folder.

-8- vollaaaa, your extension is installed. feel free to give stars on our project 😂😂😂😂😂
+8- Vollaaaa, your extension is installed. feel free to give stars on our project 😂😂😂😂😂

 To test use this dummy api below -